fluidattacks/makes/README.md

 Lints Python code with [mypy][MYPY] and [Prospector][PROSPECTOR].

-Attributes:
+Types:

+- lintPython:
     - dirsOfModules (`attrsOf dirOfModulesType`): Optional.
       Definitions of directories of python packages/modules to lint.
       Defaults to `{ }`.
     - modules (`attrsOf moduleType`): Optional.
       Definitions of python packages/modules to lint.
       Defaults to `{ }`.

-Custom Types:

 - dirOfModulesType (`submodule`):
     - extraSources (`listOf package`): Optional.
       List of scripts that will be sourced before performing the linting process.